IGVF-DACC/igvf-subsample-db/README.md

 # IGVF Subsample DB

 This tool subsamples Postgres database of ENCODE/IGVF servers based on a subsampling rule JSON file.
-It directly modifies the Postgres database of a demo instance.
-So you need to spin up a new demo instance and stop the web server first.
+It will generate a list subsampled UUIDs and find all linked UUIDs recursively.
+And then it will remove all other UUIDs from the database.

 ## Subsampling rule JSON